bitcoinops/bitcoinops.github.io/_topics/en/unannounced-channels.md

   **Unannounced channels** are LN channels that are not advertised to the network for use in routing.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Most unannounced channels are believed to belong to users that simply don't intend to route payments, such as users of mobile clients that aren't always online to route payments.

-  An alternative name is **private channels,** but there's contention between experts about whether the channels [improve privacy][privacy in pcns] or [not][unpublished channels delenda est], so it may be preferable to use the universally accepted name "unannounced channels."

-  [privacy in pcns]: https://arxiv.org/pdf/1909.02717.pdf "Section 4.1: endpoint uncertainty"
-  [unpublished channels delenda est]: https://lists.linuxfoundation.org/pipermail/lightning-dev/2019-December/002408.html

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 #primary_sources: